Time is what prevents everything from happening at once

 UPDATE: The clocks, as a collective being, have chosen to behave.
 We are back to real time (as inaccurate as that usually is.)

-One thought on “Time is what prevents everything from happening at once
+One response to “Time is what prevents everything from happening at once”

 The WWVB signal is on 60 kHz, technically longwave, not shortwave.
 But steel-reinforced buildings would still be a challenge (and the quality of the receivers in the clocks makes all the difference).
 To quote: